Using 'time out' as a discipline tool

 - When the time out is over, let the children know they can return to their activities.
 Don't make a big deal about it, just announce that time out is over, or simply let the timer ring.

-- As they go back to doing whatever they were doing before time out, let each child correct the behavior or say he is sorry for hurting another child.
+- As they go back to doing whatever they were doing before time out, let each child correct the behavior.
+Or if he hurt another child, to say he is sorry.
 You can take some time to talk about why he was on time out and how you expect him to behave now.
 Be sure to praise the child when he behaves the way you want him to.

 Time out should not be used as a punishment or as a way to threaten, humiliate, or frighten children.
 Parents and caregivers can take a time out too.
 When things get too intense for both you and your child, remove yourself from the situation.
 For example, if your child is being really rotten at the dinner table, say: “I really don't like eating dinner when you are spitting your food on the floor.
 I am going to eat in the kitchen.
 When you stop spitting I will come back to eat with you.”